-In 11 Benefits of a Food Diary we looked at general features and different approaches.
+In 11 Food Journal Benefits we looked at general features and different approaches.
 Now I explain how food diaries are used to help manage various diseases.

 Note that this is an overview of several studies.
 Because I want to show the variety of uses in many situations.
 But if you choose to keep a food diary for your own health conditions you will need to do more research.
 In conjunction with your doctor or other health professionals.